github/docs/content/actions/publishing-packages/publishing-nodejs-packages.md

 always-auth=true
 ```

-Please note that you need to configure the `registry-url` in `setup-node` to properly configure your crednetials.
+Please note that you need to configure the `registry-url` in `setup-node` to properly configure your credentials.

 ## Publishing packages to {% data variables.product.prodname_registry %}